What is a LIM?

 Microfiche print out A4 black and white - $2

-To obtain a certificate of title you need to submit your application in person at the Civic Centre or a Council Service Centre in Waitara, Bell Block or Inglewood.
-The search costs $30.
+To obtain a Record of Title you need to submit your application in person at the Civic Centre or a Council Service Centre in Waitara, Bell Block or Inglewood.
+The search costs $25.

-We do not give interpretations on the Certificate of Titles and we recommend discussing this with your lawyer.
+We do not give interpretations on Record of Titles and we recommend discussing this with your lawyer.

-Please note a LIM report will include a copy of the Certificate of Title.
+Please note a LIM report will include a copy of the Record of Title.